 The voice came back, with a restricted top.

 I had already in 2014 written a rather wild synopsis for a piece about a lesbian proctologist (a specialist in male rectal diseases) and a gay karmic astrologer.

 The piece was full of sexual and emotional manipulations, medical and esoteric, medical research experiments with of drugs.
 Altogether a lot of great stuff.

 If I seriously wanted to transfer my sex, disease and drug experiences to my public sphere, it was time to get going.

-A part of me actually thinks, that saying the word gay is rather embarrassing and in my general artistic life I had never played the gay card, so it not something I just did.
+A part of me actually thinks, that saying the word ‚gay‘ is rather embarrassing, and in my general artistic life I had till then never played the gay card, so it was not something I just did.

 I talked to a friend who is an addiction therapist in the Danish AIDS-Foundation in Copenhagen.
 Through him I got in touch with the Gay House, Bøssehuset, in the autonomous free town of Christiania in Copenhagen.

 I joined one of their Monday meetings and suggested a cabaret, ButtStuff, with this story.
 They were happy to let me play it.